Due Diligence Checking Limited – Terms and Conditions for the Supply of Services

 (a) ensure that the terms of the Order (including all details in respect of the relevant Applicant) are complete and accurate;

-(b) co-operate with us in all matters relating to the Services, including in respect of any additional obligations we are required to impose upon you in order to comply with any law or the Codes of Conduct of the DBS or Disclosure Scotland (as appropriate and according to the body to which the Disclosure application is made) or the UK digital identity and attributes trust framework applicable to our Services;
+(b) co-operate with us in all matters relating to the Services, including in respect of any additional obligations we are required to impose upon you in order to comply with any law or the Codes of Conduct of the Relevant Authority (as appropriate and according to the body to which the Disclosure application is made) or the UK digital identity and attributes trust framework applicable to our Services;

 (c) provide us with such information as we may reasonably require in order to supply the Services and ensure that such information is accurate in all material respects;

 (d) notify us of any changes in the Applicant’s status, personal circumstances or personal information that affect our ability to contact the Applicant or to deliver the Services;

 (f) inform any Applicant of all the checks that are to be carried out in respect of him and ensure you have the prior written consent of any Applicant (using wording prescribed by us from time to time) for us to carry out the Services in respect of him and (where necessary) for us to contact him directly.
 In respect of Identity Verification Services, the prescribed wording is set out at the Appendix to these terms and conditions;

-(f) verify the identity of the Applicant to the level of confidence specified by the DBS before making any application to us for Disclosure Services in respect of him;
+(g) verify the identity of the Applicant to the level of confidence specified by the Relevant Authority before making any application to us for Disclosure Services in respect of him;